stdapi-ai/stdapi.ai/docs/api_openai_embeddings.md

   -H "Authorization: Bearer $OPENAI_API_KEY" \
   -H "Content-Type: application/json" \
   -d '{
-    "model": "twelvelabs.marengo-embed-2-7-v1:0",
+    "model": "amazon.nova-2-multimodal-embeddings-v1:0",
     "input": "s3://my-bucket/path/to/video.mp4"
   }'
 ```

-!!! warning "Regional S3 Buckets Required"
-    Video and audio embeddings with TwelveLabs models process content asynchronously and may require regional S3 buckets configured via [`AWS_S3_REGIONAL_BUCKETS`](operations_configuration.md#aws-s3-regional-buckets) for the region where the model is invoked.
-See the [configuration guide](operations_configuration.md#aws-s3-regional-buckets) for setup instructions.

 !!! warning "S3 URL Requirements"
-    When passing S3 URLs for large video files:
+    When using S3 URLs directly:

-    - The S3 bucket **must be in the same AWS region** as the Bedrock model you're invoking
+    - S3 bucket **must be in the same AWS region** as the Bedrock model
-    - The STDAPI server **must have access** to the S3 bucket
+    - The stdapi.ai server **must have read access** to the S3 object
+    - For TwelveLabs Marengo models: S3 bucket **must be in the same AWS account** as the STDAPI server

 ### Example: PDF Document Embedding